 Mathesis: The 4th industrial revolution is in full swing.
-Biology, Physics and Informatics lay the foundations for a future we would hardly have imagined even a few years ago.
+Biology, Physics and Informatics set them fundamentals for a future that we would hardly have imagined even a few years ago.

 Extending life expectancy, fighting nanocrystalline cancer, human interaction with robots, computational vision and new revolutionary methods of modifying human DNA are just some of the developments that we used to describe as science fiction, but today they are in the realm of the possible.